21 Types of Architectural Arches

 lancet arch

 A lancet arch is an arch that is formed by two curves with their two centers on the springing line but far beyond the springing points making the arch opening narrow and acutely pointed as a spear.
-Width of the lancet arch is narrower than the height.
+The width of the lancet arch is narrower than the height.
 It is also known as an acute arch or an ogive arch.
 It may also be known as a Gothic arch.

 Florentine Arch